 - You should have some research background, either through academic study or through work experience

 - You must have successfully completed at least one 500 level course

 If you meet these criteria, you can ask for permission to enrol in a graduate course by completing an application.
-Go to the main CPSC office in ICT 602 for information about the application process.
+Contact firstname.lastname@example.org about the application process.

 Deferred examinations are allowed in the following circumstances: illness or medical, religious observance/conviction, domestic affliction, or three Exams in 24 hours.
 Those who have three final examinations within 24 hours are permitted to request that one examination be deferred to the deferred examination period.
 More details can be found in Sec.
 G.6 in the University Calendar.

 To apply to defer a final exam, you must submit an application through Student Centre.
 Any required documentation should be sent to the Faculty of Science office by email at email@example.com and please reference the tracking number of your deferment request in the email.
 Do not bring documentation to your instructor or the department office, as they are not involved in the deferral approval process.

 Once your deferral requests is approved, please see the deferred exam website to schedule a deferred exam.

 Academic misconduct includes, but is not limited to, plagiarism, cheating, tampering or attempts to tamper with examination scripts, class work, grades and/or class records; failure to abide by directions by an instructor regarding the individuality of work handed in; the acquisition, attempted acquisition, possession, and/or distribution of examination materials or information not authorized by the instructor; the impersonation of another student in an examination or other class assignment; the falsification or fabrication of clinical or laboratory reports; the non-authorized tape recording of lectures.
 Please refer to Sec.K in the University Calendar for complete information.